 This means that the Corporation is accountable for the College’s financial position and use of public funds, the quality of the education it provides and its wider contribution to the community it serves.
 To help fulfil these duties, the Corporation takes account of the views of many different stakeholder groups, including students, staff, employers and the local community.
 Feedback is collected in a range of formal and informal ways.

-City College Plymouth currently has nine general governors who come from a wide variety of backgrounds, including the public, business and community sectors.
+City College Plymouth currently has up to 15 general governors who come from a wide variety of backgrounds, including the public, business and community sectors.
 The five remaining governors come from the College itself, ensuring that both staff and students have a voice.
 Their combined experience, expertise and knowledge enable the Board of the Corporation to respond to the College needs and that of the local community and businesses.
 Governors are unpaid and act in a voluntary capacity.

 The Corporation meets six times a year, including two strategic planning days.
 There are three committees, which meet on a termly basis: the Audit, Finance and Performance and Standards Committees.
 Two other committees meet on an ad hoc basis: the Search Committee and the Remuneration Committee.